Conditional quantile sequential estimation for stochastic codes: Introduction

 \section{Introduction}

-Computer code experiments have encountered, in the last decades, a growing interest among statisticians in several fields (see \cite{code2} and references therein and also \cite{code1,code3,oakley,jala2,bect}...).
-In the absence of noise, a numerical black box $g:\mathbb{R}^d\to\mathbb{R}$ maps an \emph{input vector} $X$ to $Y=g(X)\in\mathbb{R}$.
-When the black box does include some randomness, the code is called \emph{stochastic} and the model is as follows: a random vector $\epsilon\in\mathbb{R}^m$, called \emph{random seed}, models the stochasticity of the function, while $X$ is a random vector.
+Computer code experiments have encountered, in the last decades, a growing interest among statisticians in several fields (see \cite{code2}, \cite{code1,code3,oakley,jala2,bect} and references therein).
+In the absence of noise, a numerical black box $g:\mathbb{R}^d\to\mathbb{R}$ maps an \emph{input vector} $X$ to a numerical output $Y=g(X)\in\mathbb{R}$.
+When the black box does include some randomness, the code is called \emph{stochastic} and the model is as follows: a random vector $\varepsilon\in\mathbb{R}^m$, called \emph{random seed}, models the stochasticity of the function, while $X$ is a random vector.
 The random seed and the input are assumed to be stochastically independent.
 The map $g$ (which satisfies some regularity assumption specified below) is defined on $\mathbb{R}^d \times \mathbb{R}^m$ and outputs

 hence yielding possibly different values for the same input $X$.
-One observes a sample of $(X, Y)$, without having access to the details of $g$.
-However, those observations are often expensive (for example when $g$ has a high computational complexity) and one aims at learning rapidly some properties of interest on $g$.
+One observes a sample of pairs $(X, Y)$, without having access to the details of $g$.
+In the context of computer experiments, those observations are often expensive (for example when $g$ has a high computational complexity) and one aims at learning rapidly some properties of interest on $g$.

 We focus in this work on the estimation of the conditional quantile of the output $Y$ given the input $X$.
 For a given level $\alpha \in [1/2, 1)$ and for every possible input $x\in\mathbb{R}^d$, the target is